JEWEL OF THE CAT

 “Plot is, I think, the good writer’s last resort and the dullard’s first choice.
 The story which results from it is apt to feel artificial and labored.”

 And so that was it for me, I threw plotting out of the window!
 Stephen simplifies it by saying, “All you need to start a story is to put two characters in a situation and watch them work their way out of it.”
 Maybe not word for word but close enough, and so I began writing and it never stopped.
-Seven months later THE JEWEL OF CYRUS transformed into a novel.
+Seven months later JEWEL OF THE CAT transformed into a novel.

 However, due to more pressing life commitments, sadly the novel had to be shelved for a number of years.
 It was the first draft with no editing and so now, as mentioned above, bit by bit, I am working on editing it and will be tweeting each chapter.